srikara202/MLOps-experiments-with-MLFlow/README.md

 # MLOps-experiments-with-MLFlow
-This repo has a complete demonstration of performing experiment tracking using MLFlow
+This repo is just me practicing experiment tracking using MLFlow